Is the Supreme Judicial Court conducting business during the COVID-19 pandemic?

 When a case has been scheduled for oral argument in person, an attorney or self-represented litigant who does not want to appear in person has two options (or may ask for both, in the alternative):

-1. To move that the hearing be conducted virtually.
-If this motion is allowed, the oral argument will be conducted virtually by videoconference or telephone, with no in-person oral argument in the courtroom (although the justices may still be present in the courtroom).
+- To move that the hearing be conducted virtually.
+If this motion is allowed, the oral argument will be conducted virtually by videoconference or telephone, with no in-person oral argument in the courtroom (although court personnel may still be present in the courtroom).